Have you ever wondered how to climb 5.13? What does it take?

 A major life shift at the end of 2013 lead me to move to the small mountain town of Canmore Alberta.
 An extremely mountain-centric community nestled in the heart of the Canadian Rockies, and surrounded by massive limestone walls.
 Little did I know that this move to Canmore, and my 2014 season was going to be a massive leap forward.

-In early 2014, I took a trip up to the lookout at Echo Canyon with my friend Tyler.
-I ran into Nancy Hansen and Doug Fulford, two people I had only recently met after moving to Canmore.
-Tyler and I tackled a number of easier climbs before I jumped on “No Love”, which I somehow managed to onsight – my very first 5.11b.
-I chatted with Doug and Nancy, and Doug and I made plans to get out climbing together.
+In early 2014 before the snow had even melted, I took a trip up to the lookout at Echo Canyon with my friend Tyler.
+Tyler and I tackled a number of easier climbs before I decided to go for broke and jumped on “No Love”, which I somehow managed to onsight – my very first 5.11b.
+At the crag that day, I met two people who would play a pivotal role in my season to come.

 This was the beginning of what I would consider a true mentorship that I am still immensely grateful for.
-Without that 2014 season spent with Doug, projecting my way through grades I never thought possible, I never would be where I am today.
+Without that 2014 season spent with these two people – Nancy, and Doug, projecting my way through grades I never thought possible, I never would be where I am today.